 There are now applications such as Soldo, it is an expense management solution that will allow you to access expense data via a desktop dashboard with a drill-down facility so that you can look at the detail if you need to.
 What’s more, you can integrate this with accounting software such as Sage and Xero.
 At a stroke, you have real business intelligence that you can use to introduce efficiencies and to stop wasteful spending in the business.

 One of the most illuminating exercises is to compare expenses per day for various employees who may be travelling on company business.
 Again, it’s possible to see how much is being spent on the same items across different parts of the business and at different times.
 The expenses spend suddenly becomes an auditable item which can be far more robustly managed.

-Our expense management systems allow you to control every aspect of spending on the card.
+Our expense management systems allow you to control every aspect of spending on the prepaid company card.
 This starts with deciding how much an employee, or the financial management group, is going to load onto the card.
 The company can then determine what the money may or may not be spent on.
 Spending can then be analysed, and the rules and limits that apply to the card can easily be changed by the administrators.

 If you are looking for a way out of the nightmare of petty cash, receipts, expense claims, vouchers and all the rest of it, click here for information on prepaid business cards and discover a system that does all of this.
 It’s quick to install, easy to use and will put you back in control of every element of the expenses cycle.